wgseligman/GramsSim/GramsDetSim/README.md

 ntuple.
 In other words, the ntuple created by this program will contain, row-by-row, the hit energy adjusted by the detector response.

+See `GramsSim/util/README.md` for a description of how to control the operation of `gramsdetsim` through the [`options.xml`](../options.xml) file and the command line.

 ## Detector-response functions

 ### Recombination

+Recombination models the effects of electrons returning to atoms after being liberated through ionization.

 As of Sep-2022, the recombination models and parameters used in GramsDetSim are based on these papers: